 In the history of our planet, there has probably never been an animal like us.
 I really, really mean never.
-You probably think I mean our intelligence, perhaps our ability to envision a deity, something no other animal can really do, I suspect.
-On the contrary, I mean that we are the most voracious carnivore to walk, or rather trot, the planet Earth.
+You probably think I mean our intelligence, perhaps our ability to imagine a deity.
+On the contrary, I mean that we may be the most voracious carnivore to have walked, or rather trotted, the planet Earth.

 Our lineage didn’t start out as carnivores.
 Hominids’ ancestors used to be omnivores, tending to eat a mixture of foods.
 According to Rick Johnson and collaborators, in the past 30 million years we acquired a gene that made us good at putting on a bit of fat gorging on seasonal fruits and berries as the world become colder, less tropical, and more temperate; fruits became seasonal.
 A recent review article by Sayer and Lovejoy illustrates the competing ideas and theories regarding our diet in the past few million years.
 However, I think the evidence points to a new predator that arose perhaps 2.6 million years ago.
 Peter Andrews and Rick Johnson wrote a good overview of the evolution of our diet in 2020.

 Genus Homo, starting with Homo erectus, got up on two legs and ran.
 Not fast, but far.
 We lost the thick hair other mammals have and gained lots of sweat glands.
 We acquired the shoulder anatomy to throw hard.
 Our brains got better at cognition, while out muscles got weaker, albeit better at sustained endurance efforts.
-We became very, very good at mentally modeling the world and communicating– what we call intelligence.
+We became very, very good at mentally modeling the world, making tools, and communicating– what we call intelligence.
 These are strange traits.
 What evolutionary purpose do they serve?